Search Knowledge Base by Keyword

-While reducing tees can’t be made natively in EdgeWise, regular tees and reducers can.
+While reducing tees cannot be made natively in EdgeWise, regular tees and reducers can.
 This workaround involves using a combination of those two connections.

 Preserve this selection, and delete this sliver.
 There should now be a gap between two sections of your smaller pipe.
 Next, open your Part Info Smartsheet (Q).
 Copy the diameter of your larger pipe using Ctrl + C on your keyboard.
 Now select your smaller pipe section that’s closer to the larger pipe and paste, Ctrl + V, the diameter.
 Your smaller pipe section and the larger pipe should now be the same size.

-Now insert a tee between the two orange-red pipes.
-In the piping tab, click the Connector drop down and select Tee or press the T key on your keyboard.
-Next click the white box on the branch orange-red pipe then select the center of the main pipe.
+Now, insert a tee between the two orange-red pipes.
+To do this, click the Connector drop down and select Tee or press the T key on your keyboard.
+Next, click the white box on the branch orange-red pipe then select the center of the main pipe.
 Your pipe should look like the image below.
 If you require more information on how to insert Tee connections, refer to this article.

 Next, select your Edit tool (E), select the small orange-red sliver, and make it as small as possible.

-Finally, use your Edit tool (E) to bring your smaller pipe closer to your elbow, select the Connector tool drop down, select Reducer (R), and click the two white boxes on the endpoints.
+Finally, use your Edit tool (E) to bring your smaller pipe closer to your tee connection, select the Connector tool drop down, select Reducer (R), and click the two white boxes on the endpoints.

 This results in a reducing tee workaround.
 Keep in mind, some exports will expand the sliver to the required minimum of 4mm.